Climate Action Plan

 The Climate Action Plan (CAP) is Cornell’s overarching plan to move to a low-carbon future.
 The original CAP was developed in 2009 by Cornell faculty, students, and staff with funding from the state energy authority, NYSERDA.
 The plan is intended to enhance the university’s core mission of education, research, and outreach, while cutting net carbon emissions to zero.
 Since 2008, we have initiated broad actions to green our campus and have reduced gross emissions by nearly 32%, and by nearly 50% since 1990.
 These collective actions are significant steps forward and have established Cornell as a national leader among universities that have committed to carbon neutrality.

-In February 2014 President Skorton officially accelerated Cornell's carbon neutrality goal to 2035 (from 2050) acting on the advice of the CAP Acceleration Working Group (AWG) formed in response to resolutions by the Faculty Senate and each of the Cornell Assemblies, representing all campus constituencies.
+In February 2015 President Skorton officially accelerated Cornell's carbon neutrality goal to 2035 (from 2050).
+He acted on the advice of the CAP Acceleration Working Group (AWG) which was formed in response to resolutions by the Faculty Senate and each of the Cornell Assemblies, representing all campus constituencies.
 The AWG concluded that achieving carbon neutrality by 2035 is both imperative and feasible – but only with aligned priorities throughout campus.
 The working group’s report recommends key actions to weave energy conservation and climate literacy into the operations and culture of all the colleges and units, strengthen building energy standards for all new construction and renovations, initiate feasibility studies of deep geothermal energy for campus heating, and seek out new strategic partnerships.
-The report also recommends that the university continue support regional expansion of wind, bioenergy, hydropower, and solar energy.
+The report also recommends that the university continue to support regional expansion of wind, bioenergy, hydropower, and solar energy.

 It's imperative.
 Here’s what the evidence is telling us: the climate of our planet is warming at an alarming rate and human activities are the cause.
 How to reverse this trend poses an immense challenge, and the imperative to change our course is here, now.
 As one of the world’s leading universities, Cornell University has a pivotal role to play.
 We have a responsibility both to reduce our contribution to climate change and to generate solutions to address the mounting impacts on our planet.